 I can’t imagine there are many people who don’t like pancakes.
-Savoury or sweet, sprinkled with cinnamon sugar and a spritz of lemon juice or a gloopy drizzle of golden syrup, pancakes were always a huge favourite in our home, especially in the cooler months or at the merest hint of rain.
-Soup and pancake day, it was!
-Today’s recipe has two family favourites rolled into one and goes by the name of chicken a la king filled parsley pancakes.
+Savoury or sweet, sprinkled with cinnamon sugar or drizzled with syrup, pancakes were always a huge favourite in our home, but especially so in winter.
+My mother used to call it soup and pancake day.
+Today’s recipe has two family favourites rolled into one – chicken a la king filled parsley pancakes.

-Mother’s are expert jugglers of things, peacemakers and cookers of food.
+Mother’s are expert jugglers of things and cookers of food.
 Let’s face it, feeding hungry mouths day after day requires some dedication.
-Since Mother’s Day is on the 14th May and as homage to all the gazillions of meals cooked by my mum, I’ve decided to revisit food from my childhood.
-In the month of May I’ll be reminiscing about South Africa’s favourite baked pudding, flipping dozens of pancakes and tackling how to transform a few meagre ingredients into a family feast – a skill our mother’s seemed to have a natural knack for.
-In addition to whipping up the easiest milk tart ever and baking a wintery syrup-soaked orange cake that’s been in the family for generations, I’m somewhat nervously going attempt to top my mum’s frikkadel (meatball) recipe that had us scrounging the bottom of the pan for any burnt bits of marmitey gravy.
+As a homage to mothers, I’ve decided to revisit food from my childhood.
+In the month of May I’ll be reminiscing about South Africa’s favourite baked pudding, flipping dozens of pancakes and tackling how to transform a few meagre ingredients into a family feast – a skill our mums seemed to have a knack for.
+In addition to whipping up the easiest milk tart ever, I’ll be making a syrup-soaked orange cake that’s been in the family for generations.

 I recommend that you double the pancake recipe because as we all know, the first three pancake attempts are purely for quality testing.
 Too thin, too thick, too lacey-edged, you know?
 By the fourth pancake, it’ll be just right.
 Another suggestion is to make the batter the night before to give it a chance to rest, making for the softest textured pancakes.